vuthuyduong/dnabarcoder/README.md

 The last component of dnabarcode is to classify a dataset against a reference/barcode dataset using a similarity cut-off or the local cut-offs given by the users or predicted by dnabarcoder for the reference dataset.
 The similarity cut-offs file should be in json format and have a structure similar to the structure of the file data/CBSITS.cutoffs.json.
 For classification, dnabarcoder will use the cut-off given in the 'cut-off' tag for classification.

-- To search for the best match of the sequences in the UNITErelease.fasta file, use the following command:
+- To <strong> search </strong> for the best match of the sequences in the UNITErelease.fasta file, use the following command:

-../../dnabarcoder.py search -i UNITErelease.fasta -r CBSITS.fasta -ml 400
+../../dnabarcoder.py <strong> search </strong> -i UNITErelease.fasta -r CBSITS.fasta -ml 400

 The result is saved in the file dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch

-To classify the UNITE sequences based on best matches, using the following commands:
+- To <strong> classify </strong> the UNITE sequences based on best matches, using the following commands:

  - Globally, based on only one similarity cut-off:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334
+../../dnabarcoder.py <strong> classify </strong> -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

 Or if classifications are given in sequence headers:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334

 Here 0.994 is the global similarity cut-off for sequence identification at the species level.
 The result including unidentified sequences will be saved in dnabarcoder/UNITErelease.filamentousfungalITS_BLAST.species.0994.classified.
 If we want to save only the classified sequences, use the following command:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334 -save classified
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -r CBSITS_classification.fasta -cutoff 0.994 -rank species -confidence 0.8334 -save classified

-- Note that dnabarcoder could also take the output of BLAST (fmt 6) as the input for classification.
+- Note that dnabarcoder could also take <strong> the output of BLAST (fmt 6) </strong> as the input for classification.
 Please use the following command:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.blastoutput -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.blastoutput -c CBSITS.current.classification -cutoff 0.994 -rank species -confidence 0.8334

 - Locally, based on the similarity cut-off predicted for the best match:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c CBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs.best.json
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -c CBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs.best.json

 The result will be saved in dnabarcoder/UNITErelease.CBSITS_BLAST.classified.

 - Only classify at the species level:

-../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -f UNITErelease.fasta -r CBSITS.fasta -c fCBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs  -rank species
+../../dnabarcoder.py classify -i dnabarcoder/UNITErelease.CBSITS_BLAST.bestmatch -c fCBSITS.current.classification -cutoffs dnabarcoder/CBSITS.cutoffs  -rank species

 The result will be saved in dnabarcoder/UNITErelease.CBSITS_BLAST.species.classified.

-- To compute classification/assigment accuracy and precision, use the following commands:
+- To compute <strong> classification/assigment accuracy and precision </strong>, use the following commands:

 ../../dnabarcoder.py accuracy -i dnabarcoder/UNITErelease.CBSITS_BLAST.species.classified -c UNITErelease.current.classification -r CBSITS.current.classification